 As in section IV.C.1.
 Product Characterization, this section also addresses some additional components of the manufacturing requirements codified in 21 CFR 514.1(b)(5).
-It is intended to provide information to ensure that the IGA in the animal resulting from the specific alteration and defining (identifying) the animal being evaluated is durable - that there is a reasonable expectation that the IGA is stably inherited, and the phenotype is consistent and predictable.
-This would include developing a sampling plan.
+It is intended to provide information to ensure that the IGA in the animal resulting from the specific alteration, and defining (identifying) the animal being evaluated, is durable - that there is a reasonable expectation that the IGA is stably inherited, and the phenotype is consistent and predictable.
+This would include developing a sampling plan for monitoring durability post-approval, as necessary.

-For genotypic durability, we recommend that you use the results of studies demonstrating that the IGA is stably inherited.
-For the phenotypic durability portion of the plan, we recommend that you submit data on the consistency of the introduced trait (based on the intended use) over multiple generations or, in the event that animals are not propagated via breeding (e.g., somatic cell nuclear transfer), through an alternative approach that you have discussed with CVM in advance.
-We recommend that, where feasible, you gather data on inheritance from at least two generations, preferably more, and recommend that at least two of the sampling points be from non-contiguous generations (e.g., F_1 and F_3).
-However, if you believe it is not feasible to gather data on two or more non-contiguous generations, we recommend you contact us to discuss potential alternative methods of demonstrating durability.
+For the genotypic durability assessment, we recommend that you use the results of studies demonstrating that the IGA is stably inherited.
+For the phenotypic durability portion of the assessment, we recommend that you submit data on the consistency of the introduced trait (based on the intended use) over multiple generations or, in the event that animals are not propagated via breeding (e.g., somatic cell nuclear transfer), through an alternative approach that you have discussed with CVM in advance.
+We recommend that, where feasible, you gather data on inheritance from at least two generations, preferably more, and recommend that at least two of the sampling points be from non-contiguous generations (e.g., F1 and F3).
+However, if you believe it is not practical or feasible to gather data on two or more non-contiguous generations, we recommend you contact us to discuss potential alternative methods of demonstrating durability.

-Your plan should include a method of identity with sufficient discrimination to determine (1) whether a given animal contains the IGA, and (2) whether the IGA has significantly changed from that which was evaluated to be safe and effective (i.e., a detection method for your IGA in its final stabilized genomic location(s) in the animal).
-The amount of change considered significant could vary based on the type of IGA.
-One example of significant change would be any change that leads to an altered phenotype (as identified via the phenotypic durability plan).
+Your durability plan should include validated genotypic and phenotypic durability methods.
+The genotypic durability method is a method of identity with sufficient discrimination to determine (1) whether a given animal contains the IGA, and (2) whether the IGA has significantly changed from that which was evaluated to be safe and effective (i.e., a detection method for your IGA in its final stabilized genomic location(s) in the animal).
+The phenotypic durability method is a method that evaluates whether the intended phenotype was achieved (e.g., if an introduced protein is expressed or if a deletion has resulted in the absence or truncation of an expression product as intended).
+The amount of change considered significant could vary based on the type of IGA but, in general, significance is determined by whether the change impacts the safety or effectiveness of the IGA.
+One example of significant change would be any change that leads to an altered phenotype (as identified via the phenotypic durability method).
 Another example of a significant change would be if an IGA is used to introduce an amino acid substitution into the encoded protein and a mutation occurs that changes which amino acid is encoded by the IGA.
 An example of a change that would not be significant would be if an IGA is used to completely inactivate a gene and a substitution occurs in close proximity to the deletion, so long as the gene is still completely inactivated.

-We recommend that you consult with us on developing these plans.
+We recommend that you consult with us on developing these assessments and plans.